Settings

 Default: 'scrapy.squeues.PickleLifoDiskQueue'

-Type of disk queue that will be used by scheduler.
-Other available types are
+Type of disk queue that will be used by the scheduler.
+Other available types

 ,